hbwang1427/MLops_note/learning note.md

 - Deployment: Continuous monitoring is required to ensure optimal performance.
 The model can be retrained or replaced with a new model as data changes.

 - Monitoring and observability: Many companies face challenges when it comes to moving machine learning models into production environments.

+## MLops tools

+- Kubeflow: Kubeflow is a suite of tools for running Machine Learning workflows on Kubernetes clusters.
+The goal of Kubeflow is to enable the best open-source machine learning solutions to run on a Kubernetes cluster in a simple, portable, and scalable way.
+Originally Kubeflow was the open-source implementation of TensorFlow Extended (TFX), which is an end-to-end platform for deploying machine learning pipelines in production.
+Kubeflow thus allowed to simplify the execution of TensorFlow jobs on KubernetesMLFlow

+- MLflow is a tool for industrializing the end-to-end development process of Machine Learning projects.
+Its ambition is to simplify the development of Machine Learning projects in companies by facilitating models' monitoring, reproduction, management, and deployment.

+- Data Version Control (DVC): DVC (Data Version Control) is a Python package that makes managing your data science projects easier.
+This tool is an extension of Git for Machine Learning, as stated by its main contributor Dmitry Petrov in this presentation.
+DVC is both comparable and complementary to Git.

+- Pachyderm: Pachyderm is a version control tool for machine learning and data science like DVC.
+On top of that, it is based on Docker and Kubernetes, which helps it run and deploy Machine Learning projects on any cloud platform.
+In addition, pachyderm ensures that all data ingested into a machine learning model is versioned and traceable.